- Improvement of Customer Satisfaction

 Improvement of Support to Customers

-Toshiba Group is working to develop human resources and improve customer support by providing the various types of training for employees involved in daily inspection, repair, and service activities, and holding a CS Competition, which compares their technical abilities and customer support capabilities.
+Toshiba Group is working to develop human resources and improve customer support by providing various types of training for employees involved in inspection, repair, and service activities, as well as by holding a CS Competition, where employees compete in showcasing technical abilities and customer support capabilities.

 Activity Example: Human Resource Development Activities of Toshiba Elevator